dyne/Zenroom/docs/onepage.md

-create array of '' random objects of '' bits create array of '' random objects of '' bytes create random '' create random dictionary with '' random objects from '' create random object of '' bits create random object of '' bytes pick random object in '' randomize '' array seed random with ''
+create array of '' random objects of '' bits create array of '' random objects of '' bytes create random '' create random array with '' elements create random array with '' elements each of '' bits create random array with '' elements each of '' bytes create random array with '' elements from '' create random array with '' integers create random array with '' integers modulo '' create random array with '' numbers create random array with '' numbers modulo '' create random dictionary with '' elements from '' create random dictionary with '' random objects from '' create random object of '' bits create random object of '' bytes create random of '' bits create random of '' bytes create random pick from '' pick random object in '' randomize '' array seed random with ''